AI For Orthodontists

 - Answer approved braces, aligner, retainer, consultation, hours, location, insurance, and payment-plan questions.

-- Route broken brackets, poking wires, lost aligners, clinical concerns, transfer cases, exact finance issues, and doctor-only questions with context.
+- Route broken brackets, poking wires, lost aligners, clinical concerns, transfer cases, exact fee issues, and doctor-only questions with context.

 - Turn after-hours and peak-clinic calls into a documented next step instead of a voicemail.